vcflib/bio-vcf/README.md

 ## Installation

-Note that you need Ruby 2.x or later.
-The 2.x Ruby series also give a performance improvement.
-Bio-vcf will show the Ruby version when typing the command 'bio-vcf -h'.
+The bio-vcf has no other dependencies but Ruby.

-To install bio-vcf with gem:
+To install bio-vcf with Ruby gems:

 ```sh
 gem install bio-vcf
 bio-vcf -h
 ```

 ## Command line interface (CLI)